The Book of Secrets (album)

-The Book of Secrets is the sixth studio album by Loreena McKennitt, released in 1997.
+The Book of Secrets is the sixth studio album by Loreena McKennitt, released on September 30, 1997.
 It reached #17 on the Billboard 200.
 The lead single of the album, "The Mummers' Dance," remixed by DNA, was released during the winter of 1997–98, and peaked at #18 on the Billboard Hot 100, and #17 on the Modern Rock Tracks chart.

 The album is certified double-platinum in the United States.
 It has now sold more than four million copies worldwide.